Cat-Lips/GodotSharp.SourceGenerators/README.md

 // Memory allocation note: structs not implementing IEqualityComparer<T>
 // will cause a memory allocation every time the property is set as the
 // struct is boxed to `object?`.
-// Most built-in structs implement IEqualityComparer<T>, so this is usually
+// Most built-in structs and primitives implement IEqualityComparer<T>, so this is usually
 // only an issue for user-defined structs. public struct BadStruct(float val)
 {